Jimmy-JS/react-pdf-watermark/README.md

 # react-pdf-js

-`react-pdf-viewer` provides a component for rendering PDF documents using `mozilla/pdf.js` and ability to adding watermark to PDF.
+`react-pdf-watermark` provides a component for rendering PDF documents using `mozilla/pdf.js` and ability to adding watermark to PDF.
 Written for React 15/16 and ES2015.

 This package is originally built by `mikecousins/react-pdf-js` with a number of enhancement:
 * Added hook `onPageRenderComplete()` for determine whether the page is loaded onCanvas.